Ardentwheel/OpenCore-Hasee-X57S1/README.md

  2. Install Mac OS X.
  3. Copy EFI folder to ESP/EFI Partition in HDD/SSD disk.
  4. https://github.com/zxystd/HeliPort
+ 5. [Modify BIOS For Advanced Setting] (Possible Collapse BIOS, IF YOU NOT DO IT RIGHT)
+ 6. Disable CFG Lock, Change DVMT to 128MB, And Disable CFG Fix in config.plist

 #### A Lesson
  > DSDT order matters, A LOT!!!!